dimitri-nicolo/calico/reference/alpha/federation/installation.md

 title: Federate tiers and policies
 description: Create federated tiers and policies that apply across clusters or a group of clusters.
 ---
 >**Warning**: This feature is experimental.
-Experimental features may change significantly or become unsupported in future releases.”
+Experimental features may change significantly or not be supported in future releases.
 {: .alert .alert-danger}
 ### Big picture